potalora/Tableau_Workshop/TableauWorkshop.md

 - This limits the data visualized

+- You can change colors and scales by clicking _Edit Colors…_ in the legend

+  - For this data you might want to reverse the scale

 ### Sharing

 - Click _Worksheet_ and select _Export_

 - Any option will export the sheet as an image

+- Tableau Public

 ## Dashboards